skillitzimberg/movies/README.md

 * √ find out if the movie is first or second firstRun
 * √ get ticket price

-9: Get movie from UI and create ticket
+√ 9: Get movie from UI and create ticket
-* get movie movie
+* √ get movieTitle
-* find move using movie
+* √ find move using movie
-* issue ticket
+* √ issue ticket